MARKETS-GLOBAL-Dollar gains on GDP, pushing oil, stocks lower

 Twitter Inc shares soared 92 percent in their first day of trading.
 The shares opened at $45.10 after pricing at $26 a share on Wednesday, and rose as high as $50.

-U.S. GDP expanded at a 2.8 percent annual rate, the quickest since the third quarter of 2012, the Commerce Department said.
+U.S. gross domestic product expanded at a 2.8 percent annual rate, the quickest pace since the third quarter of 2012, the Commerce Department said.
 It was a pick-up from a 2.5 percent clip in the second quarter and beat economists' expectations for 2.0 percent growth.

 The ECB's decision to cut rates to a record low of 0.25 percent followed months of grumbling by governments and bankers over the impact of a strong euro on the region's fragile recovery and weak inflation rate.